NickColley/design-of-forms/src/evolving-a-design/design-as-an-aid-to-filing-and-indexing/index.md

 ![](2.jpg)

-Specification: Punch 2 round holes }” in diameter, centrally on binding edge, at centres of 8 cm. with centres of holes 4” from binding edge
+Specification: Punch 2 round holes &frac14;&Prime; in diameter, centrally on binding edge, at centres of 8cm. with centres of holes &frac18;&Prime; from binding edge

 ![](3.jpg)

-Specification: Punch 4 round holes }” in diameter, centrally on binding edge, at centres of #§” + 1%” + 3” = 34”, with centres of holes }” from binding edge
+Specification: Punch 4 round holes &frac14;&Prime; in diameter, centrally on binding edge, at centres of 13/16&Prime; &plus; 1&frac78;&Prime; &plus; 13/16&Prime; = 3&frac12;&Prime;, with centres of holes &frac18;&Prime; from binding edge

 ![](4.jpg)

-Specification: Multi-punch with round holes 4” in diameter on binding edge at centres of 3” with centres of holes ;” from binding edge
+Specification: Multi-punch with round holes 7/32&Prime; in diameter on binding edge at centres of &frac38;&Prime; with centres of holes 5/16&Prime; from binding edge

 ![](5.jpg)

-Specification: Punch 2 round slotted holes #4” in diameter, centrally on binding edge, at centres of 104”
+Specification: Punch 2 round slotted holes 11/32&Prime; in diameter, centrally on binding edge, at centres of 10&frac12;&Prime;

 ![](6.jpg)

-Specification: Punch 2 thong slots, centrally on binding edge, at centres of 54”
+Specification: Punch 2 thong slots, centrally on binding edge, at centres of 5&frac12;&Prime;

 Standard punching gauges should be used as much as possible.
 H.M.
 Stationery Office should not be committed to proprietary brands of filing equipment or punching without